Fuchio/FlowerLapse/README.md

 - Add # of image and length of timelapse calculations to summary.py
 - Settable (x, y) resolution
 - Possibility to specify a start and end date for the total timelapse
+- Add TQDM to track progress when running concatenate.py
 - ~~Use default camera resolution instead of 640x480~~
 - ~~Add overlay with current datetime and flowerlapse~~